Hxucaa/leancloud-server/README.md

 ## System level debug and test

-Now the above method is only good for testing hooks and functions individually.
-However, when working with cloud code in production environment, the hooks and cloud functions work in conjunction.
+Now the above method is only good for testing hooks and functions in isolation.
+However, it does not guaruntee that they'd work correctly together in production.
 For example, a request coming in to update a User record will always trigger `beforeUpdate` and `afterUpdate`.
+And if code in `beforeUpdate` also saves data in another table, it will trigger another set of hooks.
 In addition, the table schema also comes into effect.

-Therefore, in this case tests have to utilize `avoscloud-sdk`, basically to simulate the kind of requests a client can send to the database.
+There's a similar, above mentioned, debug page for system level debug.
+Click on "帮助" on the top menu bar.
+In the dropdown menu click on "在线API测试工具".
+This is very similar to the local debug page. **NOTE** you have publish server code to production environment in order to use this tool.
+To do that first deploy to test environment , `npm run deploy:avos`, then publish to production, `npm run publish:avos`.

+In system tests we utilize `avoscloud-sdk` to test againt the entire system.
+In essence we are basically simulating how clients would interact with server.
+Take a look at the code in `test/system` for examples.

+**PROS:**

+- High level of confidence in correctness.
+Basically running tests against production environment.

+**CONS:**

+- Have to deploy before running tests.
+Have to do it every time there's changes in server code.
+- Takes about 1 minute to deploy.
+- To use the online debug page, have to publish code.
+- Tests take longer to run due to network travel time.
+- Harder to write tests as a lot of factors, such as database schema, ACL, CLP, etc, come into play.

 Of course you have to deploy the server code to LeanCloud before running system test.
+The system tests environment has been configured to hit test environment only, so you don't have to publish to production environment each time.

+- To deploy: `npm run deploy:avos`.
 - To run system test: `gulp test:sys`.
--To run system test on file change: `gulp test:w`.
+- To run system test on file change: `gulp test:w`.

 The above two methods compliment each other.
-Debug and testing individually allows developers to iterate faster, and it ensures basic sanity individually.
+Debug and testing cloud hooks and function individually allows developers to iterate faster, and it ensures correctness on a unit level.
 However, individually working components do not guarantee that they work correctly together.
 That is why a system level test is also important.
 The downside however is that system test is usually slow to run.